dlang-tour/japanese/basics/classes.md

 import std.stdio : writeln;

 /*
-なんにでも使える手のこんだ型です...
+Fancy type which can be used for anything...
 */
 class Any {
-    // protectedは継承したクラスからのみ
+    // protected is just seen by inheriting
-    // 見ることができます
+    // classes
     protected string type;

     this(string type) {
         this.type = type;
     }

-    // ところで、publicは暗黙的です
-    final string getType() {
+    // public is implicit by the way final string getType() {
         return type;
     }

-    // これは実装される必要があります!
+    // This needs to be implemented!
     abstract string convertToString();
 }

-class Integer: Any {
+class Integer : Any {
-    // Integerにしか見ることができません
+    // just seen by Integer
     private {
         int number;
     }

-    // コンストラクタ
+    // constructor
     this(int number) {
-        // 基底クラスのコンストラクタを呼ぶ
+        // call base class constructor
         super("integer");
         this.number = number;
     }

-    // これは暗黙的です。そして保護レベルを
-    // 指定する別の方法です
+    // This is implicit.
+And another way
+    // to specify the protection level
     public:

     override string convertToString() {
         import std.conv : to;
-        // 変換の十徳ナイフです
-        return to!string(number);
+        // The swiss army knife of conversion. return to!string(number);
     }
 }

-class Float: Any {
+class Float : Any {
     private float number;

     this(float number) {